Adrian-Ng/Adrian-Ng.github.io/_pages/splash.md

       url: "contact@adrian.ng"
 excerpt: "This is the website of Adrian Ng. _My_ website.
 Here you will see examples of my _Java_ projects and some notes on working with _SQL_ queries.

-Along the way, you'll also get to see pictures I took atop various _mountains_.
+Along the way, you'll also get to see some of my nice mountain photography.
 Like myself, website is very much a work in progress."

+java:
+  - excerpt: "I'm new to Java, initially cutting my teeth on it during my _MSc_ dissertation.
+But I love it.
+Since then I fortified my skills by refactoring university projects and creating my own solo projects. "

 feature_row:
   - image_path: assets/images/splash/optionpricer.jpg